Brigad/monorepo-workshop/README.md

 We will use flexbox as it is the common layout system for both web & native.

 Let's name that component `<Flex>`.
-We will share as much logic as possible, we can create `flex.common.ts` for the shared logic and `flex.(native|web).tsx` for the platform specific logic.
+We will share as much logic as possible, we can create `Flex.common.ts` for the shared logic and `Flex.(native|web).tsx` for the platform specific logic.
 Let's use the style prop on both platform for now to simplify the step.

 ```tsx
 type Spacing = "small" | "medium" | "large";